 - Course fee: The fee for September 2014 is £15,000.

 - Half the fee is due on application; the balance is due on registration.

-Please refer to our fees policy for more information.
+Please download our fees policy for more information.

-International students should note that we do not have a Tier 4 Sponsor licence, which allows us to accept International students who require student visas to study on our residential courses.
+International students should note that we do not have a Tier 4 Sponsor licence, therefore we are NOT able to accept International students who require student visas to study on our residential courses.

-Please take a look at our MSc Architecture: Advanced Environmental and Energy Studies course which is available by distance learning.
+Please take a look at our MSc Sustainability and Adaptation course which is available by distance learning.